Klagarge/BachelorThesis-OTSecurity/04-resources/poster/poster.typ

     == Man in the middle
     The Man in the Middle scenario involves intercepting, modifying and sending packets  to take control of a Modbus/TCP installation.
     #align(center)[#image("/02-main/simu-env/implementation.drawio.svg", width: 80%)]
-    The first step of the attacker is to intercept the communication between the controller and the installation.
-To achieve this goal, the attacker has to do an ARP poisoning attack (1).
-Once the attacker intercepts all packets, it is possible to modify them (2).
+    The first step of the attack is to intercept the communication between the controller and the installation.
+To achieve this goal, the attacker can use ARP poisoning attack (1).
+Once the attacker has intercepted all packets, it is possible to modify them (2).
     To protect against this attack, the system has to use Modbus over TLS (3).